Residents

 - Tourism is historically the largest employer of youth in BC – more than 30%.
 (Source: Destination BC)

-- About 22% of restaurant revenues in BC come from travellers who help keep your favourites dining spots open, and probably more in some of our communities on the Coast.
+- About 22% of restaurant revenues in BC come from travellers who help keep your favourite dining spots open, and probably more in some of our communities on the Coast.
 (Source: BC Statistics)

 - Tourism increases awareness and appreciation of Indigenous culture and heritage.
 (Source: Indigneous Tourism BC)